-Kayak fishing is a great way to move through the water in stealth.
+Kayak fishing is a great way to get through the water in stealth.
 You can cast with one hand and keep your lure or bait in the strike zone longer than you could on a regular fishing boat.
 This type of fishing is fun, relaxing, and extremely rewarding.
 Here are some tips to help you get started.
 Read on to learn more about kayak fishing.
 The benefits of kayak fishing are endless.
 Read on to discover how to get started!

 It allows you to cast one-handed

 It is very common for kayak anglers to use one hand to paddle and the other hand to fish.
 But if you’re new to kayak fishing, it can be tricky to master casting with one hand.
 Fortunately, it is possible.
 Practicing casting one-handed can help you become a pro at kayak fishing.
 It’s even possible to cast with one hand if you’re kayaking in heavy currents, where you can’t make windup casts.